MicrosoftDocs/powerbi-docs/powerbi-docs/service-gateway-sso-kerberos.md

 > [!NOTE]
 > If Azure AD Connect is configured and user accounts are synchronized, the gateway service doesn't need to perform local Azure AD lookups at runtime.
 Instead, you can simply use the local service SID for the gateway service to complete all required configuration in Azure AD.
 The Kerberos constrained delegation configuration steps outlined in this article are the same as the configuration steps required in the Azure AD context.
 They are applied to the gateway's computer object (as identified by the local service SID) in Azure AD instead of the domain account.

-## Obtain domain admin rights to configure SPNs (SetSPN) and Kerberos constrained delegation settings.
+## Obtain domain admin rights to configure SPNs (SetSPN) and Kerberos constrained delegation settings

 To configure SPNs and Kerberos delegation settings, a domain administrator should avoid granting rights to someone that doesn't have domain admin rights.
 In the following section, we cover the recommended configuration steps in more detail.